Rugby union in France: National

 The major national club competition in France is the Top 14 (formerly, the Top 16).
 The Top 14 is played on a home and away basis between the top fourteen club sides in France, followed by three rounds of playoffs involving the top six teams on the league table.
 The first championship was contested in 1892 and won by the Racing Club, predecessor to today's Racing 92.
 The current champions are ASM Clermont Auvergne.
 The second major competition in France is Rugby Pro D2, featuring 16 teams that also play a home-and-away regular season.

 A relegation system exists between the two tiers of competition.
-At the end of the 2017–18 season, Perpiganan were promoted to the Top 14 as promotion play-off champions of Pro D2, while losing finalists Grenoble won a second play-off against the 13th placed Top 14 side Oyonnax to join them.
+At the end of the 2017–18 season, Perpignan was promoted to the Top 14 as promotion play-off champions of Pro D2, while losing finalists Grenoble won a second play-off against the 13th placed Top 14 side Oyonnax to join them.
 At the bottom of the Top 14 table, Brive and play-off losers Oyonnax were relegated to Pro D2.

 Promotion and relegation also exist between Pro D2 and Fédérale 1, the top level of the French amateur rugby system.
 At the end of the 2018–19 season, Massy and Bourg-en-Bresse were relegated; they were replaced by Rouen who won the 2018–19 Fédérale 1 title and were thereby automatically promoted and Valence Romans, which won the Fédérale 1 promotion playoffs.
 Fédérale 1, which involves 41 clubs, is the top level of an extensive system of Fédérale leagues that includes nearly 300 clubs in all.

 As the map below shows the vast majority of Top 14 and D2 clubs are located in the southern half of France.
 For 2019–20, the only exceptions to this are: